 Distributions to Unitholders.
 Income received by a trust is credited by the trustee to the Income Account of the trust.
 Other receipts are credited to the Capital Account of a trust.
 Income received by a trust will be distributed on or shortly after the distribution dates each year shown in the prospectus on a pro rata basis to unitholders of record as of the preceding record date shown in the prospectus.
 However, if set forth in Part A of the prospectus that the trust will prorate distributions on an annual basis ("Income Averaging"), then income received by the trust will be distributed on a prorated basis of one-twelfth of the estimated annual income to the trust for the ensuing 12 months.
 All distributions will be net of applicable expenses.
 There is no assurance that any actual distributions will be made since all dividends received may be used to pay expenses.
-In addition, excess amounts from the Capital Account of a trust, if any, will be distributed at least annually to the unitholders the following distribution date will be held in the Capital Account and not distributed until the next distribution date applicable to the Capital Account.
+In addition, excess amounts from the Capital Account of a trust, if any, will be distributed at least annually to the unitholders then of record.
+Proceeds received from the disposition of any of the securities after a record date and prior to the following distribution date will be held in the Capital Account and not distributed until the next distribution date applicable to the Capital Account.
 The trustee shall be required to make a distribution from the Capital Account if the cash balance on deposit therein available for distribution shall be sufficient to distribute at least \$1.00 per 100 units.
 The trustee is not required to pay interest on funds held in the Capital or Income Accounts (but may itself earn interest thereon and therefore benefits from the use of such funds).
 The trustee is authorized to reinvest any funds held in the Capital or Income Accounts, pending distribution, in U.S. Treasury obligations which mature on or before the next applicable distribution date.
 Any obligations so acquired must be held until they mature and proceeds therefrom may not be reinvested.